Linkedin for Business – Building Your Brand

 Share your login information with another employee in case you lose access to the page or leave the company.
 You should also let other employees know the page is active so they can edit their position on their personal account and add the company page.

-Before we give you a few pieces of advice about improving your business page, we can take a look at statistics.
+Before we give you a few bits of advice about improving your business page, take a look at statistics.

-- Of 500 million users, just 3 million users share content weekly
+- Only 3 million users share content weekly

-- Articles with titles between 40-49 characters perform the best on LinkedIn
+- 40-49 characters in article title perform the best on LinkedIn

-- Posts split into 5, 7, or 9 heading perform the best
+- Posts divided into five, seven or nine headings perform the best

 - Post 2-5 times per week on LinkedIn

-If your business strategy is on point, you are posting useful content regularly, and advertising it, here are a few suggestions on how to further your engagement and increase your audience.
+If your business strategy is on point, you are posting useful content regularly, advertising it and monitoring your social media regularly, here are a few suggestions on how to further your engagement and increase your audience.

 One post per day